GESoftware-CF/uaa/docs/UAA-Alias-Entities.md

 ### Delete an entity with alias

-If an entity with alias is deleted, the alias is also deleted.
+If an entity with an alias is deleted, the alias is also deleted.

 In the case of IdPs, all users of the alias IdP (regardless of whether they have an alias themselves or not) are also deleted.